Henning Löhlein

-Henning Löhlein, (born 1965, in Germany) is an illustrator working in Bristol.
+Henning Löhlein, (born 1965, in Germany) is an illustrator based in Bristol.

-His work has appeared in many media outlets including The Guardian, The Observer, The Financial Times and he has illustrated over thirty books so far.

-He has drawn his distinctive illustrations for authors of children's books from Britain and Germany, including Werner Holzwarth, Katja Reider, Manfred Mai, Gudrun Pausewang.
+His work has been featured in various media outlets, including The Guardian, The Observer and The Financial Times.
+He has illustrated over thirty books to date, collaborating with authors of children's books from Britain and Germany, such as Werner Holzwarth, Katja Reider, Manfred Mai, Gudrun Pausewang.

-Since 1996 he has been selected every year for the exhibition of the German Cartoon Prize.
+Since 1996 he has been consistently selected for the annual exhibition of the German Cartoon Prize.

 Early life and career

 Henning Löhlein grew up in Bonn, Germany, studied three years art In the South of France, before coming to Bristol on an Erasmus exchange, where he finished his studies in illustration, before doing an MA at Brighton University in sequential illustration.